payday-restoration/restoration-mod/README.md

 Baddy: Major asset contributions.

 Hoxi: for ungodly numbers of fixes and general code improvements.
-You the man!
+Amazing work!

 Luffy: For improving the HUD/UI code and adding more HUD/UI options